Owens Tax Advisors regularly present and provide public comment on topical tax matters.

 • IRD’s job is to collect tax.
 It is most definitely not to provide advice.
 We have caught IRD telling taxpayers how legislation works and most definitely getting it wrong.

 • If there is ever a situation where IRD identifies that a taxpayer needs technical advice, IRD should say so.
-In general IRD doesn’t do that but instead points them to the IRD website.
+However in general IRD doesn’t do that but instead points them to the IRD website.
 Taxpayers usually don’t have the expertise to apply tax laws to their own circumstances in the many complex areas of taxation – think here of tax residency, property transactions, foreign investments among many, many others – leaving them to flounder and exposing them to errors.

 • IRD takes the position that taxpayers should know how tax rules apply to their circumstances.
 If they haven’t identified an option that correctly results in a lower liability that is their fault and it’s not IRD’s problem.
 We still see reference to ‘regretted choice’ notwithstanding IRD’s own publications.